HerrMotz/bachelor-thesis/publication/main.typ

 - describe methods and techniques that build the basis of your work ]

-== Problem
+== Problem <problem_heading>
 Much of the world's knowledge is contained in a format, which for a computer, is mostly incomprehensible, namely, natural language.
 There have been many attempts to process the semantics of natural language, which did not yet succeed.
 First and foremost, the computer does not know of any causalities in the real world, which makes certain interpretations unattainable.
 This is because human language is ambiguous and dependent on context.
 If we may not get the computer to understand our language, we ought to give it knowledge of our world and express ourselves in a language it can understand.
-Now, formalising arbitrary knowledge about the world we know in advance, is a big task.
-The way around is to simply "formalise as you go":
+Now, formalising arbitrary knowledge about the world we know in advance is an impossible task --- at least today.
+One solution is, to simply not formalise.

-Most factual knowledge#footnote[in a colloquial sense] #todo[what factual knowledge can not be represented using triples?] mankind learns about the world can be written down as a relationship between an individual.
+Most factual knowledge#todo[what factual knowledge can not be represented using triples?] mankind learns about the world can be written down as a relationship between an individual.
 A general way of expressing such relationships could be

 $
   bold("Subject") xarrow(italic("Predicate")) bold("Object"). \
-$ <triple_structure>
+$

+#todo[maybe reference @triples_heading]

 Say "Johann Wolfgang von Goethe" is a subject, which relates to an object, the "University of Leipzig", in a specific way: He was "educated at" the "University of Leipzig".
 Using the formalism above, we get
 $